RocketCommunicationsInc/astro-uxds/_content/components/radio-button.md

 ## Rules of Thumb

 - Use Radio Buttons for mutually exclusive choices.
-If user can make more than one choice, use Checkboxes.
+If users can make more than one choice, use Checkboxes.
 - Radio Buttons appear in groups of two or more.
 - One option should always be selected.
 If a user is required to make a choice between items without a default, consider a Select Menu.
 - Use Radio Buttons when two to six choices are available.
 If displaying more than six items, use a Select Menu.